AFRI Sustainable Agricultural Systems RFA Frequently Asked Questions

 - and the National Research Council food system definition.

-No. All previous Challenge Area RFAs have been combined into this new program.
+No. All previous Challenge Area RFAs have been combined into the SAS program.
 SAS was created from previous RFA concepts to transform the U.S. food and agricultural system by increasing production in sustainable ways as we approach a world population of 10 billion by 2050.
 The proposals should be in the context of diminishing land and water resources, changing climate and increasing frequency of extreme weather events, threats of outbreaks of diseases and pests, and challenges to human health and well-being.

 There is no minimum budget specified for project budgets, only a maximum budget of $10,000,000.
 In order to ensure that you submit a competitive project, we urge all potential applicants to carefully read the complete RFA.
-Please keep in mind that AFRI SAS “is soliciting creative and visionary project applications that use transdisciplinary teams and integrated research, education, and extension activities to promote convergence of science and technology” to address one or more of the 25-year goals listed in the RFA.
+Please keep in mind that AFRI SAS “is soliciting creative and visionary project applications that use transdisciplinary teams and integrated research, education, and extension activities to promote convergence of science and technology” to address one or more of the long-term goals listed in the RFA.
 The requested budgets should be sufficient to support such projects.

 Yes, submission of an LOI prior to the LOI deadline is required for submission of a full proposal.
 Proposals that are submitted that did not submit a LOI will not be reviewed.